biswajit-sarkar-007/code-img/README.md

 Code to Image is a web application that allows you to convert your code snippets into beautifully styled PNG images.
 It provides various customization options such as background selection, syntax highlighting, padding adjustments, and multi-language support.

+here also added image anayager tool with the help of gemenai and , for make it more decorated i am added billings section , testimonial section , faq, footer .

 # 🔧 Technologies Used

 This project is built using modern web technologies and JavaScript libraries: